Spirulina During Pregnancy

 Phycocyanin is an antioxidant in Spirulina inhibits inflammation.
 Researchers suggest spirulina can prevent some chronic health conditions.

 Phycocyanin contributes to red blood cell production.
 Your body uses iron to make hemoglobin, which carries oxygenated cells throughout your body.
 When you are pregnant, you need more iron to accommodate your growing baby and your growing body.
-You need iron to reduce the risk of developing anemia.
+It would help if you had iron to reduce the risk of developing anemia.
 The symptoms are fatigue and weakness.
 The magic bullet is to increase your iron intake.
-See a doctor if you are anemic, but iron can be found in meat, chicken, and beef.
+See a doctor if you are anemic, but iron is in meat, chicken, and beef.
 Some plant-based options are spinach and collard greens.

 Protein is important in tissue growth; especially brain development.
 According to the USDA nutrient database, 2 tablespoons of spirulina powder have 6 grams of protein,